Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.en-gb.md

 ---
 title: MKS Premium Plan
-excerpt: 'Features and limitations of the MKS Premium Plan in Beta version'
+excerpt: 'Features and limitations of the MKS Premium Plan'
 updated: 2025-06-05
 ---